eegsynth/eegsynth/doc/installation-linux.md

 This is used for inter-process communication between modules.

 ```
-sudo apt-get install Redis-server
+sudo apt-get install redis-server
 ```

 Redis will be automatically started on Linux.
 If you look for running processes, you should see

 ```
-pi@hackpi:/etc/Redis $ ps aux | grep Redis
+pi@hackpi:~ $ ps aux | grep redis
-Redis      434  0.4  2.0  29332  2436 ?
-Ssl  10:40   0:14 /usr/bin/Redis-server 127.0.0.1:6379
+redis      434  0.4  2.0  29332  2436 ?
+Ssl  10:40   0:14 /usr/bin/redis-server 127.0.0.1:6379
 ```

-If you want to connect between different computers, you should edit /etc/Redis/Redis.conf and specify that it should bind to all network interfaces rather than only 127.0.0.1 (default).
+If you want to connect between different computers, you should edit /etc/redis/redis.conf and specify that it should bind to all network interfaces rather than only 127.0.0.1 (default).
 Edit the configuration"

 ```
-sudo nano /etc/Redis/Redis.conf
+sudo nano /etc/redis/redis.conf
 ```

 and comment out the line "bind 127.0.0.1" like this: